-Please notify your Early Years Advisor by email or phone once you have submitted your health and safety funding application.
+Please notify your Early Years Advisor by email or phone once you have submitted your health and safety funding application, or copy the Advisor on the email when submitting your application.

 The ministry recognizes that emergency health and safety requirements may arise at any point in time.
 Contact your Early Years Advisor should you require funding to address an emergency health and safety requirement.